Danske Bank money laundering scandal: Results

 Ten former employees in the local branch of the bank were arrested by Estonian authorities in December 2018, and the bank was required by the Estonian government to close its Estonian branch in 2019.

 The CEO Thomas Borgen resigned in 2018 following the scandal.
 Danish authorities charged him in May 2019 with neglecting his responsibilities.
 At the same time, Danish prosecutors charged Henrik Ramlau-Hansen, the bank's former finance director, with failing to prevent the suspicious transactions.
 The Danish Parliament increased penalties for money laundering eight-fold, making them some of the toughest in Europe.

 All charges against Danske bankers (Thomas Borgen, Henrik Ramlau-Hansen, and Lars Morch) were dropped in April 2021.
 Thomas Borgen was also acquitted in a civil lawsuit related to the Danske money laundering scandal in November 2022.

 The value of Danske Bank shares was halved in 2018.
 The bank has said it will donate 1.5 billion kroner (c.
 US$225 million) to a charity.
 It expects to pay fines of several billion dollars to financial regulators in Denmark, the U.S. and other European countries.

 In December 2022, Danske Bank pled guilty and agreed to a $2 billion fine in a case from the United States Department of Justice.

+In February 2024 a Danish court sentenced two facilitators in the crime: Danish-Russian woman Irene Ellert was given nine years in prison for money laundering of DKK 26 billion, with DKK 2.6 million confiscated from her personally; Lithuanian Arunas Macenas was sentenced to seven years in prison for complicity in laundering DKK 29 billion.